r0x0r/pywebview/README.md

 pywebview is lightweight and has no dependencies on an external GUI framework.
 It uses native GUI for creating a web component window: Win32 on Windows, Cocoa on Mac OSX and Qt4/5 or GTK3 on Linux.
 If you choose to freeze your application, it does not bundle a heavy GUI toolkit with it keeping the executable size small.
 Compatible with both Python 2 and 3.

-An example application created with pywebview can be found here https://github.com/r0x0r/traktorlibrarian Please do not hesitate to tell me your your pywebview based application.
+An example application created with pywebview can be found here https://github.com/r0x0r/traktorlibrarian If you have built an app using pywebview, please do not hesitate to tell about it.

 # License